Ecopsychology

 Otherwise, the very methods that can produce a refining and purifying effect on the organism, will fix and increase its energetic coarseness.
 This is the path in the opposite from God direction.

 This kind of psychoenergetic work is also incompatible with taking alcohol — even in the form of kvass, kumiss or industrially manufactured kefir.
-The reason for this is that the fine structures of the organism that are being built get destroyed in this case, which leads to dangerous illnesses.
+The reason for this is that the fine structures of the organism, which are being built, get destroyed in this case that results in dangerous illnesses.
 People starting this kind of work have to give up alcohol forever.

 These methods increase the practitioner’s sensitivity to energetic influence from other people as well as to information that spirits of lower levels of development may impose.
 Therefore there is a danger that people who are not intellectually and ethically mature will not be able to react adequately to this kind of influence, especially in precarious situations, be they real or imaginary.